ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## Scope Confusion

 Ambiguity of scope introduces risks, as described in {{scope}}.
-Distinguishing the scope in the application-specific label, along with good documentation, should help make it clear to DNS administrators whether the record applies to a single hostname, a wildcard, or an entire domain.
+Distinguishing the scope in the application-specific label, along with good documentation, should help make it clear to DNS Administrators whether the record applies to a single hostname, a wildcard, or an entire domain.
 Always using this indication rather than having a default scope reduces ambiguity, especially for protocols that may have used a shared application-specific label for different scopes in the past.
-While it would also have been possible to include the scope as an attribute in the TXT record, that has more potential for ambiguity and misleading an operator, such as if an implementation ignores an attribute it doesn't recognize but an attacker includes the attribute to mislead the DNS administrator.
+While it would also have been possible to include the scope as an attribute in the TXT record, that has more potential for ambiguity and misleading an operator, such as if an implementation ignores an attribute it doesn't recognize but an attacker includes the attribute to mislead the DNS Administrator.
 (H5 in {{threat-model}})

 ## Authenticated Channels

-Application Service Providers and intermediaries should use authenticated channels to convey instructions and Unique Tokens to Users.
+Application Service Providers and Intermediaries should use authenticated channels to convey instructions and Unique Tokens to Users.
 Otherwise, an attacker in the middle could alter the instructions, potentially allowing the attacker to provision the service instead of the User.
 (H3 in {{threat-ul1}})

 ## DNS Spoofing and DNSSEC Validation {#dnssec-validation}